Powered by Roundtable

 With the win, the Avalanche snapped a 17-year drought of not closing out a series on home ice.

 Minnesota came out with an early lead by scoring three quick goals.
-Michael McCarron's goal in the first period was later overturned and ruled that he had put it in with his hand.
+It was almost four goals when Michael McCarron's goal in the first period was later overturned and ruled that he had put it in with his hand.

-Not long after, Nick Foligno got the Wild back on the board with his second of the game to make it a 3-0 lead.
+But not long after the disallowed goal, Nick Foligno got the Wild back on the board with his second of the game to make it 3-0.

 Colorado outshot the Wild 18-8 in the last two periods and scored three goals.

 Parker Kelly got the Avalanche on the board in the second period with a tip-in.
-Jack Drury scored late in the third with another tip and Nathan MacKinnon, who had nine shots in the first three periods, ripped one home to tie it with under two minutes left.
+Jack Drury scored late in the third with another tip and Nathan MacKinnon, who had nine shots in the first three periods, ripped one home to tie it with under two minutes left in the game.

 Matt Boldy, Kirill Kaprizov, Quinn Hughes, Brock Faber, Mats Zuccarello and Marcus Johansson had a combined eight shots in three periods.

-Brett Kulak ended the Wild's season to finish the comeback.
+Brett Kulak ended the Wild's season to finish the comeback in overtime by scoring off the rush.

 For action-packed issues, access to the entire magazine archive and a free issue, subscribe to The Hockey News at THN.com/free.
 Get the latest news and trending stories by subscribing to our newsletter here.
 And share your thoughts by commenting below the article on THN.com.